chutongz/Youtube_recommendation_Tensorflow/README.md

 This code is recommended to run on only one GPU card.

-Howevre, it supports multiple GPU cards training but can not lift up training speed LOL.
+However, it supports multiple GPU cards training but can not lift up training speed LOL.